ArioleDieujuste/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After creating your resource group in Microsoft Azure.
 Create a virtual machine, with Windows 10 and 2-4 virtual CPU's.
-Add a usser name and password doe the VM and then it is time to start installing files.
+Add a username and password to the VM and now it is time to start installing files for osTIcket.
 </p>
 <br />